learn-co-curriculum/uci-mod-1-introduction-to-css-lab/README.md

 Links to stylesheets should go at the end of the `<head>` section!
 Make sure you provide a _relative_ path to the stylesheet.

-Hint: Open `index.html` in the browser.
+**Hint**: Open `index.html` in the browser.
 You can test whether your link is working or not by the color of your headline.
 If it's red, it's working!
 If it's black, keep going - you'll get it.

-## Implement CSS Declarations
+## Declare CSS Rules

 Now, we are going to create some CSS declarations and add styling to our document!
 First, open `index.html` in the browser to get a good idea of what